purplecabbage/phonegap-plugins/Android/BarcodeScanner/README.md

 1. To install the plugin, move barcodescanner.js to your project's www folder and include a reference to it in your html files.
-2. Create a folder called 'src/com/beetight/barcodescanner' within your project's src/com/ folder and move the java file into it.
+2. Create a folder called 'src/com/beetight/barcodescanner' within your project's src/com/ folder.

 `mkdir <your_project>/src/com/beetight/barcodescanner`
 3.  and copy the java file into that new folder

 `cp ./BarcodeScanner.java <your_project>/src/com/beetight/barcodescanner`